-In a Classroom of their Own: The Intersection of Race and Feminist Politics in All-Black Male Schools (ORDER NOW - Use Offer Code S18UIP for a 30% Discount), details the theoretical, political, and policy implications of how I approach intersectionality.
+In a Classroom of Their Own: The Intersection of Race and Feminist Politics in All-Black Male Schools (ORDER NOW) details the theoretical, political, and policy implications of how I approach intersectionality.
 The book’s point of departure is all-black male schools (ABMSs) which have been praised by an assortment of strange bedfellows, including the Nation of Islam’s Louis Farrakhan and Facebook co-founder Mark Zuckerberg.

 Supporters of ABMSs argue that these schools are needed to counter black boys’ racist emasculation in white, “overly” feminine classrooms.
 This claim is neither surprising nor contradictory.
 Instead, it is evidence that intersectionality is a heuristic that illuminates mutually constructing systems of oppression but that does not dictate which systems, who is consequently oppressed, or the best way to alleviate their oppression.
 As a result, proponents of ABMSs feel free to champion anti-racist education for black boys while obscuring black girls’ own school-based oppression.